Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 5

 is not leaving & he says he is

-Also so we have both content.
+Also so we are both content.

 Dear old darling Katie.
 I hope you

-wont think I am getting disheartened
+wont think I am getting disheartened.

 I am ^actually cheering up real good although

-I have had many disappointments
+I have had many disappointments.

 The 7th although it has fallen off